akaron/kubeadm_aws/README.md

 # Purpose
 Deploy a kubernetes (k8s) cluster in aws use vagrant, terraform, ansible, and kubeadm.

-A bit more detail: use vagrant to deploy a VM which contain terraform and ansible, use terraform to deploy the required resources in aws, then use ansible to prepare EC2 instances and deploy a k8s cluster using kubeadm.
-In the end there is k8s cluster with 1 controlplane (master) node and 3 worker nodes, network load balancers (NLB) for k8s api cluster and nginx ingress controller, and some EBS storages.
+A bit more detail: use vagrant to deploy a VM which contain terraform and ansible; use terraform to deploy the required resources in aws; use ansible to prepare EC2 instances and use kubeadm to deploy a k8s cluster.
+In the end there is k8s cluster with:
+* one controlplane (master) node and three worker nodes
+* network load balancers (NLB) for k8s api cluster and nginx ingress controller
+* a aws ebs volume provisioner (the StorageClass `standard`)

 By default it costs more than 5 US dollars per day.
 For test purpose, in the beginning you can use smaller machines (such as `t3a.small`), use only 1 worker node (see the